Kingto89/ROMetrics/assets/cases/case_003.md

 **Visible impairment:**
 - Moves **very slowly** and guarded in all planes
-- Uses his hands on thighs for any attempt at flexion
+- Uses her hands on thighs for any attempt at flexion
 - Facial grimacing with small movements; **no clear mechanical “position of relief”**

 ---